 Support the wellbeing of a young person

-Every generation tends to be different when it comes to facing up to certain challenges and coping with new phenomenons that are now part of our lives like social media pressure.
+Every generation tends to be different when it comes to facing up to certain challenges and coping with new phenomenons that are now part of our lives, like social media pressure or the pandemic.

-On a basic level, these challenges are really the same struggles that have had a meaningful impact on many teenager’s lives but just different versions adapted to an ever-changing world.
+On a basic level, these challenges are really the same struggles that have had a meaningful impact on many young people’s lives but just different versions adapted to an ever-changing world.

-Bullying has evolved to cyberbullying and peer pressure, body shaming, and negative self-perception issues are the sort of things that may have visited your life as a teenager and now you have to find a way to guide your teen through this same emotional jungle.
+Bullying has evolved to cyberbullying and peer pressure, body shaming, and negative self-perception issues are the sort of things that may have visited your life as a teenager and now you have to find a way to guide your young person through this same emotional jungle.

-The list of mental health issues that can affect your teen is a long one and each person is unique in the way that these pressure affect them and how they cope or fail to contend with these traumatic circumstances and pressures.
+The list of mental health issues that can affect your young person is a long one and each person is unique in the way that these pressure affect them and how they cope or fail to contend with these traumatic circumstances and pressures.

-One thing that is certain is that a good number of the challenges that adolescents face can have a detrimental impact on their mental health.
+One thing that is certain is that a good number of the challenges that young people face can have a detrimental impact on their mental health.

-Parents/carers need to know the telltale signs that their teen is struggling to cope or has resorted to drug abuse as a coping mechanism.
+Parents/carers need to know the telltale signs that their young person is struggling to cope or has resorted to drug abuse as a coping mechanism.

-On this page are the key signs that you need to look out for and some tips and information on how to help your teen stay in positive control of their mental health.
+On this page are the key signs that you need to look out for and some tips and information on how to help your young person stay in positive control of their mental health.

 What are the odds?

-Your teen needs the sort of parental support that lets them know they are not facing their struggles alone and that you are there to support them through this difficult time.
+Your young person needs the sort of parental support that lets them know they are not facing their struggles alone and that you are there to support them through this difficult time.
 It is equally important that parents also have a support network they can call upon.